Skip to content

 PostgreSQL

-To migrate objects with PostgreSQL databases, use the pg_dump utility to generate a dump file containing only the schema metadata.
+To migrate objects with PostgreSQL databases, use the pg_dump utility to generate a dump file that contains only the schema metadata.
 The -s or --schema-only option dumps the object definitions (schema) and not the data.

 Example: